brendaoby/alx-system_engineering-devops/0x01-shell_permissions/README.md

 *8-Removing permissions from owner and group and granting permissions to everyone else* *9-Sets the mode of the file hello to 753*
-*10-Sets the mode of the file hello the same as olleh’s mode*
+*10-Sets the mode of the file hello the same as olleh’s mode* *11-Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users*